francescmarti00/dmu-multimedia/md/P5JS-Audio.md

 }
 ````

+## Exercise 1
-## Exercise 1: Explore how to improve the previous program by adding a 'rate' and 'pan' sliders.
+Explore how to improve the previous program by adding a 'rate' and 'pan' sliders.

+## Exercise 2
-## Exercise 2: Explore how to add one or several effects to your program.
+Explore how to add one or several effects to your program.
 For example, a delay (<https://p5js.org/reference/#/p5.Delay>) or a filter (<https://p5js.org/reference/#/p5.Filter>)

-## Exercise 3 (Optional): Explore how to add a 'jump' button to your program.
+## Exercise 3 (Optional)
+Explore how to add a 'jump' button to your program.

 ## Interaction